marcusoftnet/marcusoftnet.github.io/_posts/2023-03-06-how-i-tackled-a-hard-problem-in-a-new-language.md

 The next step is huge, since I didn't see a way to do this in steps.

-But after copying the JavaScript code straight into the `calculateWetBulbTemperature` I actaully looked awful.
+But after copying the JavaScript code straight into the `calculateWetBulbTemperature` I actually looked awful.
 I commented it out and then carefully structured the code into lines, putting each part of the formula on it's own line.

 I then checked against the formula from OmniCalculator and before long it looked like this: